EUD Engineer

 We are currently recruiting for EUD Engineers to work for Thames Valley police at their headquarters in Kidlington Oxfordshire.

-This is a temporary role until August 2024 and you will be working Monday to Friday 37 hours a week - Office Based!
+This is a temporary role until at least the end of September 2025 and you will be working Monday to Friday 37 hours a week - Field Based!

 THIS ROLE IS INSIDE IR35